nekowinston/grepping-boom.nvim/README.md

 ### Credit / blame

-Feel free to blame the existance of this plugin on EMiNY from the Richcord.
+Feel free to blame the existence of this plugin on EMiNY from the Richcord.